 During one of our excursions, we trudged up Prion Island, at times pulling ourselves up by the tussock grass only to find hidden fur seals.
 We struggled in the mud, occasionally falling into sink-holes up to our knees, but all the time laughing in good fun.
 Finally, reaching our destination, there was a sigh of relief followed by awe as we came upon the noble wandering albatross.
 A few of us were fortunate enough to witness a pair mating.

 In between excursions, we enjoyed the comforts of the ship.
-The Clipper Adventurer is a handsome expedition ship with lovely varnished wood and brass.
+The Sea Adventurer is a handsome expedition ship.
 Her spacious decks allowed for wonderful viewing perches to spot wildlife, a favorite past time of mine.
 As she is equipped with stabilizers, she sailed open waters gracefully.
 We enjoyed the spacious bridge where all were welcome.
 The Captain always had a smile on his face, and it was obvious he was liked and admired by all his staff.
-Our German hotel director was the most gracious and accommodating I have encountered.
+Our hotel director was the most gracious and accommodating I have encountered.
 She seemed to be everywhere at once, visiting with guests to ensure everything was to their satisfaction.
-The Filipino crew greeted us daily with warm smiles, and consistently remembered names and a favorite drink.
+The crew greeted us daily with warm smiles, and consistently remembered names and a favorite drink.
 The cuisine was very good, and many of us enjoyed the option of either the usual sit-down affair in the dining room or a light lunch offered in the lounge.
-The light lunch became very popular in which the young American chef offered wonderful homemade soup, salads, sliced cheeses and meats.

 The natural history staff lived up to its reputation of being some of the most knowledgeable in the industry.
-They always have a founding member of the shipping company onboard the voyage.
-And, the staff even accompanied the group flights to make sure everything ran as smoothly as possible - great for those wanting that extra touch of personalized customer service!
 Marathon lectures were offered on days at sea, which prepared us for upcoming adventures and quenched our thirst for knowledge.
 I never knew geology and glaciology could be so interesting and fun with homemade props!
 The ornithologist who hailed from England became everyone's favorite on deck and on shore as he identified and taught us about our pelagic friends.
-Our Cruise Director, Lynne Greig, who has worked for ExpeditionTrips.com, arranged all the logistics effortlessly and was just a delight with her bubbling personality and endless energy.

 We stopped at the South Orkney Islands where the ship dropped launched the Zodiacs for cruising along the glacier blue ice shelf.
 Here, we found leopard seals, the notorious penguin-eating seal.